OCbwoy3-Chan/tv-mk2/README.md

 Please be sure to:

-- Change all branding in the repository and UI to clearly differentiate from ????? ?????.
+- Change all branding in the repository and UI to clearly differentiate from Bluesky, Witchsky and tenna.party.
 - Change any support links (feedback, email, terms of service, issue tracker, etc) to your own systems.

 ## Self hosting & personal builds

 Self hosting is great!
-It is our intention that ????? ????? is easy to self host and build on your own.
-If you host your own instance of ????? ?????, or make your own builds, please make some level of effort to clarify that it is not an "official" build or instance.
+It is our intention that tenna.party is easy to self host and build on your own.
+If you host your own instance of tenna.party, or make your own builds, please make some level of effort to clarify that it is not an "official" build or instance.
 This can be in the form of a different domain or branding, but can also be as simple as not advertising your hosted instance or builds as "official" releases.

 ## Security disclosures